End User representatives

 A major gap in the current research is the lack of assessment techniques and tools to reduce the vulnerability of road structures to enhance both community and structural resilience.
 This project is developing tools and techniques to enhance the resilience of road infrastructure to hazards such as floods, bushfires, earthquakes and climate change-related weather events.

-The research commenced with an assessment of two case study regions in Victoria and Queensland, and the development of the methodology for vulnerability modelling of bridges and floodways.
-A field study was undertaken to examine the community impact due to the failure of roads during the 2011 and 2013 floods in the Lockyer Valley in Queensland.
+Flood, bushfire and earthquake have been investigated, with two case studies on bridges, and one on floodway failure.
+The project has also begun the development of the methodology for vulnerability modelling of bridges and floodways.
+A field study was undertaken to examine the community impact due to failure of road structures during the 2011 and 2013 floods in the Lockyer Valley in Queensland.

 Road networks and critical road structures such as bridges, culverts and flood ways have a vital role before, during and after extreme events to reduce the vulnerability of the community being served.